BulbEnergy/bulb-audit/content/patterns/general/form-errors.md

 ### Accounts dashboard

+* [Login page](https://my.staging.bulb.co.uk/login) (✖️ Individual errors not associated with their fields; generic "Wrong email or password" error not announced on attempted submission.)
-The **Account dashboard's** [Select an electricity meter reading](https://my.staging.bulb.co.uk/dashboard/meters/give-reading/electricity) page relies on browser validation, which is inconsistent with the bespoke implementation elsewhere.
+* [Select an electricity meter reading](https://my.staging.bulb.co.uk/dashboard/meters/give-reading/electricity) (✖️ The page relies on browser validation, which is inconsistent with the bespoke implementation elsewhere.)

 ## Fixing the issue